apache/spark/docs/sql-migration-guide-upgrade.md

   - Since Spark 2.2.1 and 2.3.0, the schema is always inferred at runtime when the data source tables have the columns that exist in both partition schema and data schema.
 The inferred schema does not have the partitioned columns.
 When reading the table, Spark respects the partition values of these overlapping columns instead of the values stored in the data source files.
 In 2.2.0 and 2.1.x release, the inferred schema is partitioned but the data of the table is invisible to users (i.e., the result set is empty).

+  - Since Spark 2.2, view definitions are stored in a different way from prior versions.
+This may cause Spark unable to read views created by prior versions.
+In such cases, you need to recreate the views using `ALTER VIEW AS` or `CREATE OR REPLACE VIEW AS` with newer Spark versions.

 ## Upgrading From Spark SQL 2.0 to 2.1

  - Datasource tables now store partition metadata in the Hive metastore.
 This means that Hive DDLs such as `ALTER TABLE PARTITION ...
 SET LOCATION` are now available for tables created with the Datasource API.